saqib736/saqib736/README.md

 ### 🎯 Future Goals
 - Contribute to open-source projects in the AI/ML space.
-- Develop solutions for eldercare using robotics and AI.
+- Develop solutions using robotics and AI to solve real world problems.

 ### 📫 How to Reach Me
 - **Email**: [saqibmehmood736@gmail.com](saqibmehmood736@gmail.com)